garrandall/popular-music-data/tracks/bop-gun--one-nation--ice-cube-george-clinton.md

 One nation and we're on the move
 Nothin can stop us now

-{Yeah.}
 Dance, sucka, dance!

-{Yeah, heh heh.
-And it don't stop.
-Sheeeit.}

 Givin' you more of what you're funkin' for
 Aw, feet don't fail me now!
 Ha ha!
 Givin' you more of what you're funkin' for
-Do you promise the funk {yep}, the whole funk,
+Do you promise the funk , the whole funk,
 Nothin but the funk?
-{Hit you with the bop gun, heh,
+Hit you with the bop gun, heh,
 Buss a cap with my bop gun,
 Gotta hit you with the bop gun,
-Buss a cap with the bop gun, hit you with the bop gun, Buss a cap with the bop gun, heh, 'cause I'm the top gun...}
+Buss a cap with the bop gun, hit you with the bop gun, Buss a cap with the bop gun, heh, 'cause I'm the top gun...
-Ready. {yep} Ready. {yep} Ready. {yep, come on}
+Ready.
+Ready.
+Ready.
 Ready or not, here we come
 Gettin down on the one which we believe in

 If you hear any noise, it's just me and the boys Playin with our toys